Dnapert/cccYoloTraining/README.md

 chmod +x change_file_extension.sh
 ```
 # Be mindful of memory usage
  Once you have a dataset, and you've perfomed your training, move the dataset off the VM.
-It's okay to keep the main set of images, since the cli will copy the files into your experiment directory, but, the VM has limited memory, and if you're not careful, you can run out of memory and crash the VM.
+It's okay to keep the main set of images, since the cli will copy the files into your experiment directory, but, the VM has limited memory.
 We have storage buckets in GCP, so use them.
 To move a dataset to a bucket, zip the whole dataset directory, and upload it to a bucket with gsutil, then delete the dataset from the VM.
 You can always download it again later.To use gsutil:

  zip the dataset directory
  ```